AllonKleinLab/paper-data/Tallapragada_Cambra_2021/README.md

 Allon M. Klein (AMK) <br>

 #### From reads to counts
 The [indrop.py](https://github.com/indrops) pipeline was used for obtain cells x genes matrices.
-Yaml files detailing the parameters used can be found [here for perturbation data](Perturbation_indrops_scripts) and [here for sandwich and dome culture data](Sandwich_dome_indrops_scripts).
+Yaml files detailing the parameters used and scripts used to run the indrops.py pipeline can be found [here for perturbation data](Perturbation_indrops_scripts) and [here for sandwich and dome culture data](Sandwich_dome_indrops_scripts).

 #### Filtering, doublet removal, visualization and annotation